mitthrawnuruodo/ghc-js1-lesson-1.3-making-decisions/README.md

 c) Make sure that the input no longer is case sensetive; so as an example it doesn't matter if the input is "May" or "may", it displays "It's Spring!" either way.

 > Tip look at [str.toLowerCase()](https://www.w3schools.com/jsref/jsref_tolowercase.asp) rather than adding cases.

+## Exercise 10
+Ask the user to input a number representing the voltage needed for an appliance (typical 1.5, 6, 12, 24, 110, 230, 480, etc).

+If the number is between 220 and 240, then display an alert saying "This can run on the usual grid".

+If not display "This need an inverter or something".

+> Tip to make an expression for *between* you can check if x is equal or more than the lowest and at the same time x is also less than or equal to the highest in the range.